-What does U-Multirank cost?
+How is U-Multirank funded?

 U-Multirank is free to users and free to all higher education institutions to participate.
 The institutions participating in U-Multirank bear their own operational costs of data collection which vary depending on the sophistication of their internal management information systems.